taikedz/taikedz.net/posts/how-open-windows-could-screw-over-linux-adoption.md

 Software Freedom advocates know they were right, but that is little consolation.

-## 7/ Microsoft campaigns with interesting data
+## 7/ Microsoft makes the case against open source

 > Death